Tax Calculator for the Employed and Self Employed

 National Insurance

-If your profit is below the threshold (£6,725 for 2023/24) you can choose not to pay Class 2 NICs.
+If your profit is below the threshold (£6,725 for 2024/25) you might choose to pay Class 2 NICs voluntarily in order to qualify for a National Insurance credit.
 Prior to 2015/16, deferring Class 4 helped make sure you didn't pay too much NI, but since 2015/16 this is unnecessary.

 See the important note below about Class 4 deferment.